Google Analytics Master Post – All You Need To Know About Analytics

 - Understanding your target audience better in terms of segments, can help you write copy, place bids and guide traffic.

-- Finding out how people who have seen your AdWords ads, visited your website, and reacted to it, can help with website optimization by singling out which webpages make good landing pages for traffic.
+- Finding out how people who have seen your Google Ads, visited your website, and reacted to it, can help with website optimization by singling out which webpages make good landing pages for traffic.

 - Learning which customers spend the most money on your website, and other customer groups, can help you see how each group behaves so you can plan your campaign accordingly.